ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 - n refers to the number of tuples in the index
 - b refers to the number of pages in the cache (both Postgres and OS)

-We assume there is 1 condition in the query.
+//We assume there is 1 condition in the query.

 ### Sequential Scan cost